JustinLove/ohol-map/notes.md

 ## bugs
+- remove band simulation

-- too man calls to location or history api in a short time - time scrolling while object seach is open - cannot reproduce
+- ?? too man calls to location or history api in a short time - time scrolling while object seach is open - cannot reproduce
-- when objects search is open and location selected, cannot pan - cannot reproduce
+- ?? when objects search is open and location selected, cannot pan - cannot reproduce

 ## server work